cchampio/mslearn-advocates.azure-functions-and-signalr/start/notes.md

     # Using the output update the local.settings.json file appropriately.
     # In this way the app on the local machine to connect to the components that are remote in the cloud.

+    # install the package using npm install
+    # This will install using package.json and setup the database (see setup.js)
+    npm install

+    # Type F5 to run the function app.
+This is the server(less) piece or the "backend" piece.
+    # The front end web app will hit the backend function app to retrieve data.
+    # To run the front end web app open another terminal and type
+    npm start

+    # The browser hits the web server/app running on port 8080 asking for the stocks.
+    # The web app hits the function app (port 7071) to get the stocks data and builds the view to be returned to the browser.
+    # CORS relaxes the "same origin policy" to allow the web app to talk to the function app

+    # to manipulate the stock prices run . . .
+    npm run update-data

 ```